 Place locate request to protect your safety and prevent pipeline damage.

-Underground pipelines can be located anywhere, including under driveways, sidewalks and private property – these lines can even be probably inches below the surface due to erosion.
+Underground pipelines can be located anywhere, including under driveways, sidewalks and private property – these lines can even be inches below the surface due to erosion.
 Place locate request Hitting a natural gas pipeline while digging, planting, demolition work and even driveway or sidewalk removal can cause serious injury, property damage and loss of service.

 That’s why its important to place a locate request before you dig.